TheNeonLightning/Imagin/README.md

 # Imagin

 <img src="/app/src/main/res/mipmap-hdpi/icon.png" align="left"
-width="100" hspace="10" vspace="10">
+width="100" hspace="0" vspace="0">
-Android application that sends your photo to the server and returns a processed photo and your color type.
+Android application that sends your photo to the server and returns a processed photo with your color type.
 <br />

 ## Screenshots